-The first paysheet has been prepared for you and it needs to be loaded from the EXCEL 2010 SUPPORT FILES.
+The first paysheet has been prepared for you and it needs to be loaded from the EXCEL 2016 SUPPORT FILES.

-- 1 Load Microsoft Excel 2010 or close the current workbook. - 2 Click on the OPEN button in the QUICK ACCESS TOOLBAR or from within the FILE tab. - 3 Access the EXCEL 2010 SUPPORT FILES folder and open the CHAPTER 6 folder. - 4 Load the PAYSHEET file.
-Select YES to the READ-ONLY dialogue box.
+- 1 Load Microsoft Excel 2016 or close the current workbook. - 2 Click on the OPEN button in the QUICK ACCESS TOOLBAR or from within the FILE tab or FILE menu. - 3 Access the EXCEL 2016 SUPPORT FILES folder and open the CHAPTER 6 folder. - 4 Load the PAYSHEET file and select YES to the READ-ONLY dialogue box.
 The worksheet shows the weekly pay advice information for the manager of the business.